casmith1987/NewYorkSnowData/README.md

 This is a javascript class that interacts with a web api.
 The class contains a cache to prevent repeat api calls.
-Within the class methods are added to get desired data from the api.
+Within the class, methods are added to get desired data from the api.
 Currently, there is only one method - One which extracts snowfall data for the city of New York over a two year period.